jkovalchik/guides/auto_deploy.md

     ```
     kubectl -n project create secret generic project-secret --from-literal=datasource_password=meowhow9 -o yaml --dry-run | kubeseal > project.sealed-secret.json && ../../../json-to-yaml.exe
     ```
-    - Merge these changes all the way down to master
+    - Merge these changes all the way down to master (after CR to develop)
 - Enable project in Cirkuit:
     - Add project entry in ./resources/namespaces/cirkit/apps/cirkit/cirkit-config.yaml
     - Restart cirkit
-- Create the project in the docker-images repo and build the **project**-builder docker image using the following command in the directory of the image you are building:
+- Create the project in the docker-images repo and merge it down to develop (after CR)
+- Build the **project**-builder image using the following command in the directory of the project you are building:
     ```
     make publish
     ```
+- Make sure that AverittCI is a collaborator for the github repo
 - Add a **.drone.yml** file to the root of the project's repo (on the develop branch)
-- Make sure that AverittCI is a collaborator for the github repo
 - Activate the project in drone